 Also, at the end of the season, the trailers are pulled out and it’s as if they were never there.
 Leave-no-trace glamping.

 Homegrown Trailers are built in Kirkland, Weathers is the co-founder of that company also.
 These sustainably built vintage-looking wood trailers look like a PNW version of an Airstream.
-They can also serve as shelter in places where a cabin can’t be built.
+They can also serve as a shelter in places where a cabin can’t be built.

 "100% solar-powered, we run completely off the grid, we don't have to hook up to infrastructure,” said Weathers.